hsf-training/hsf-training-cicd-github/content/episodes/13-the-spy-game/index.md

 If you are not a CERN user, don't worry.
 We have a backup solution for you!
 You can use this file `root://eospublic.cern.ch//eos/root-eos/HiggsTauTauReduced/GluGluToHToTauTau.root` and skip the rest of this lesson.

+If this still does not work, for example if the port xrootd uses to fetch the data is blocked on your network, you can instead use `https://root.cern/files/HiggsTauTauReduced/GluGluToHToTauTau.root`.

 {{< callout type="note" title="Running example" >}}
 Sometimes you'll run into a code example here that you might want to run locally but relies on variables you might not have set?
 Sure, simply do the following